HNWI Intelligence1080

 • They stage the vehicle nearby, ready to be called forward when appropriate.
 The EP officer positions at the passenger exit point and operates in a proactive threat detection role to identify any potential hostiles, and pre-empt potential dangers.

-• Then, the Executive Protection officer ensure safe embus into the vehicle (now in-position kerbside) at a pre-arranged secure pick-up location.
+• Safe embus into the vehicle (now in-position kerbside) can then be ensured, at a pre-arranged secure pick-up location.
 This is the safest option and prevents the driver from leaving the vehicle, reducing exposure levels and enabling a more dynamic pick-up.

 • If there wasn’t an Executive Protection Officer, then the driver would have had to park the vehicle, meet the traveler/s and then escort them to the staging area.
 Which isn’t necessarily bad, but it is slower than the alternative.
 Depending on the airport this may require some extra time, parking ticket complications etc. However, for medium to high risk locations, any delays can increase risk.
 This is why it is important to make risk based, intelligence-led decisions.